aroods/finly/README.md

   Manage stocks, ETFs, bonds, crypto, and cash—add and edit any transaction.
 - 🌍 **Automatic FX and Price Updates**
   Pulls the latest prices and currency rates automatically (with caching to avoid API limits).
+- 💵 **Dividend Intelligence**
+  Fetches upcoming payouts and history from Twelve Data + EOD, normalizes net/gross values, and surfaces them in a dedicated view.
+- 🪙 **Bond Ledger**
+  Track Polish retail bonds (or add your own), with accrued interest calculations, dashboards, and amortization helpers.
 - 📝 **Full Transaction and Cash History**
   See every trade, deposit, and cash change—edit, audit, and analyze with ease.
 - 📅 **Upcoming Events**